 To ensure that parent payment practices are consistent, transparent and ensure that all children have access to the standard curriculum.

 The Victorian community shares a vision to build an education system that champions excellence and ensures that every child and young person has access to the opportunities to succeed in life, regardless of their background or circumstances.
 Schools are best placed to make local decisions which ensure that all students can access a broad range of learning opportunities that support their expectations and promote their aspirations as they move through the education system.
 Parent contribution, in all forms, assists schools to provide an enriched learning and teaching program for every student and is highly valued by school communities.
 Learning and teaching programs vary across schools based on local needs and circumstances and reflect each school’s priorities, decisions and resources.
 This, in turn, informs the parent payment charges approved by school councils that may vary from one school to the next.

 What can schools charge for?

 The Education and Training Reform Act 2006 provides for instruction in the standard curriculum program to be free to all students in government schools.
-School councils are responsible for developing and approving school-level parent payment charges and can request payments from parents under three categories only- Essential Student Learning Items, Optional Items and Voluntary Financial Contributions.
+School councils are responsible for developing and approving school-level parent payment charges and can request payments from parents ( see footnote) under three categories only- Essential Student Learning Items, Optional Items and Voluntary Financial Contributions.

 These are items, activities or services that are essential to support student learning of the standard curriculum.
 These are items that the school considers essential for all students and which students take possession of.
 Parents may choose to provide the items themselves or buy the items from the school where practical and appropriate.